njustesen/botbowl/docs/mcts.md

 We see that MCTS is able to score and win against random on all the board sizes.
 It is, however, striking that MCTS plays a lot better as the home team than the away team.
-This is because actions actions expanded left to right and thus actions that moves players towards the away team's endzone, are prioritized first.
+This is because actions are expanded left to right and thus actions that moves players towards the away team's endzone are prioritized first.
 To improve our MCTS agent when playing as away, we either need to flip the board or have a better move ordering when we expand.

 Our results gives us another key insight: on medium and large board sizes, MCTS is better when we don't do rollouts.
 This is probably because a) rollouts are expensive in Blood Bowl and b) doing random actions is Blood Bowl is risky and more often than not results in failed dodges.

-The Number of TDs is not quite on par with our Reinforcement Learning agents on the smaller variants while our MCTS is able to score on the full board!
+The number of TDs is not quite on par with our Reinforcement Learning agents on the smaller variants while our MCTS is able to score on the full board!

 Considering that this is almost a vanilla implementation of MCTS, with just a few small enhancements, it already looks promising.

-## Search Inspection
+## Search Tree Inspection

-Let's take a look at how the MCTS does in the following game situation, playing as the blue team.
+Let's take a look at how MCTS does in the following game situation, playing as the blue team.

 ![MCTS game](img/mcts-game.png?raw=true "MCTS Game")